ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 		}
 	}

-Device can check the integrity of the downloaded firmware image using the verifier and report the status back to IBM Watson Internet of Things Platform.
-The verifier can be set by the device during the startup (while creating the DeviceFirmware Object) or as part of the Download Firmware request by the application.
+Gateway can check the integrity of the downloaded firmware image using the verifier and report the status back to IBM Watson Internet of Things Platform.
+The verifier can be set by the gateway during the startup (while creating the DeviceFirmware Object) or as part of the Download Firmware request by the application.
 A sample code to verify the same is below:

 .. code:: java